 Use a Garbage Bowl: If you’re looking for a way to reduce the time and effort it takes to prepare your food, consider dedicating a specific container to use as a garbage bowl.

-This can be especially helpful if your trash or compost bin isn’t located next to where you prep food.
+These tips can be especially helpful if your trash or compost bin isn’t located next to where you prep food.
 A waste bowl will help keep unwanted things from getting on your kitchen floor and cut down on trips back and forth between the trash can and your prep area.

 Plus, the wide surface area means the food has less of a chance to stick and burn on the bottom of pots or pans.
 If you need any more convincing, here are some other reasons why wider surfaces are better than narrow ones: